Ontario businesses seek clarity from populist leader Ford

 One key question is what role Ford’s more experienced members of parliament will play in his government.
 Christine Elliott, a relative moderate and former deputy leader who narrowly lost the party’s leadership to Ford earlier this year, won her seat in the Toronto suburbs.

-Reporting by Allison Martell, Matt Scuffham and Susan Taylor in Toronto; Editing by David Gregorio
+Reporting by Allison Martell,; Additional reporting by Matt Scuffham and Susan Taylor in Toronto; Editing by David Gregorio